dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

   + going behind pillars and jumping down
   + jumping up the stairs border and if someone can't do it use a two-seat mount to help them.
 - Forsworn Usurper: use the pillar to LoS them so they group and don't pull extra stuff.
-- On the 3rd boss, save big CDs for during the damage buff, e.g. convoke+berserk.
+- On the 3rd boss, save big CDs for during the damage buff, e.g. Convoke + Berserk.
 - On the last boss, if your party is stacked and your backs are against a wall, the boss charge won't go miles away from you and it will increase your melee dps by a bit.
 - ~~If two DPS jump off during each orb collection phase, and be whirlwinded back up, in the sky above the boss is two circle spears, which can be thrown at the boss once the main spear has struck her.
 This does 100k+ damage that scales with Tyrn~~ Removed.